Chilean is first foreign fatality in Venezuela unrest

 But students are vowing to stay on the street indefinitely in what could be a protracted period of instability for Venezuela's 29 million people.

-More than 1,300 have been arrested during the unrest, with 92 still behind bars, according to the government.
-More than 300 people have been injured during the unrest.

-(Additional reporting by Fabian Cambero in Santiago and Javier Farias in San Cristobal; editing by Brian Ellsworth, Tom Perry and G Crosse)
+(Additional reporting by Fabian Cambero in Santiago and Diego Ore in Caracas; Editing by Brian Ellsworth and Tom Perry)